 For undergraduate degrees, you must complete a minimum of 25.5 hours of independent study per week; this can include time spent learning core information from online materials, and preparing for and writing assignments.

-In addition to your online study, you’ll attend eight hours of classes at one of our Blended Learning UK in London, Birmingham or Manchester, or at our German study centre Berlin.
+In addition to your online study, you’ll attend eight hours of classes at one of our Blended Learning UK study centres in London, Birmingham or Manchester, or at our German study centre Berlin.
 Here, your tutor will review course materials you have studied online, answer any questions you have, encourage topical debates and engage you in classroom activities which will deepen your knowledge of your chosen subject.

 Here’s an example undergraduate timetable, which can help you understand how a Blended Learning degree might fit around your life: